 Resort Holiday Season Suggestions

 - If you're anything like us, the first snowflake of the season conjures up images of sugar plums, cravings for crisp apple strudel, and the scent of chestnuts roasting over an open fire.
-The Lake Placid Holiday Village Stroll kicks off a month-long celebration of the holidays in Lake Placid, December 10 to 12, 2021.
+The Lake Placid Holiday Village Stroll kicks off a month-long celebration of the holidays in Lake Placid, December 9 to 11, 2022.
 It'll be a weekend filled with family-friendly activities, live music and entertainment, and holiday traditions that will have you singing, "It's the most wonderful time of the year."
-Join us at Lake House for a special performance by local favorite Double Axel as they celebrate their 50th Anniversary!
+Join us at Lake House for a special performance by local legends Double Axel!

 - This holiday season, get away from the crowds and enjoy the most wonderful time of the year in the Adirondacks.
-Nothing says mountain charm like Christmas in the Adirondacks, from shopping on a lovely small-town Main Street to seasonal crafting, wellness activities, and evening movies to Christmas and New Year's Brunch.
+Nothing says mountain charm like Christmas in the Adirondacks, from shopping on a lovely small-town Main Street to seasonal crafting, wellness activities, and evening movies to Christmas and New Year's Brunch at Dancing Bears Restaurant.

 Rest & Relax in the Adirondacks